pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 until the parent record has been synchronized, at which point the child record will also be synchronized.

-Currently the only actions supported for "ON DELETE" are "CASCADE", "SET NULL" and "SET DEFAULT".
+Currently the only actions supported for `ON DELETE` are `CASCADE`, `SET NULL` and `SET DEFAULT`.
-In particular, "RESTRICT" and "NO ACTION" are not supported, and if you try to use those actions in your schema an ``InvalidParentForeignKey`` error will be thrown when constructing ``SyncEngine``.
+In particular, `RESTRICT` and `NO ACTION` are not supported, and if you try to use those actions in your schema an error will be thrown when constructing ``SyncEngine``.

 ## Record conflicts

-> TLDR: Conflicts are handled automatically using a "last edit wins" strategy for each
+> TL;DR: Conflicts are handled automatically using a "last edit wins" strategy for each
 > column of the record.

 Conflicts between record edits will inevitably happen, and it's just a fact of dealing with